Your palms are sweaty. Your heart is racing. You are crossing your fingers hoping that this job interview will be a success.

-- Don’t take lead of the interview.
+- Don’t take the lead in the interview.
 You will want to allow the interviewer to have time to ask their questions and for you to answer.

 - Don’t end the interview without asking questions.
 Why?
 It shows you haven’t been actively listening to come up with considerations or you haven’t looked into the organization enough, or you haven’t thought deeply enough about why you’re looking for another role.
 So ask!